prasannax1/starships/README.md

    * Maximum: Warp 1.6

-At 750m long, the Shiva class is one of the largest ships in the Starfleet inventory.
-It's built almost entirely primary hull, with the engine sections and warp nacelles integrated into the saucer body.
-The upper part of the saucer has a depression where the primary hull of the *Laxmi* class fits snugly.
+Named after the God of Destruction, the Shiva class supercarrier (not to be confused with the obsolete Shiva class destroyer from more than a century ago) redefines the term super carrier.

-6 decks in the widest part of the saucer form the primary hangar of the *Shiva* class which runs all the way through from fore to aft.
-There are 3 exits to the hangar, one in the front and two in the back, each 20m tall and 120m wide.
+Apart from the standard shuttlecraft and runabouts, the fore hangar carries a variety of intermediate size starships which are under 20m tall - for example, *Raven* class exploratory vessels, *Magpie* class explorers. *Vulture* class patrol vessels, etc.

-Apart from the standard shuttlecraft and runabouts, the primary function of the *aviary* class is to carry a variety of intermediate size starships which are under 20m tall - for example, *Raven* class exploratory vessels, *Magpie* class explorers. *Vulture* class patrol vessels, etc.
+But what really sets this class apart is the aft hangar, which is about 400m long, 60m tall and 120m wide at the hangar doors.
+This means that full size starship like Intrepid and Prometheus classes can fit inside this hangar.

 #### Kali Class